 - A product demo by Marketo that users can access by filling in a form

-- The Content Marketing Workbook by LinkedIn that assists new content marketers through various exercises, acting both as a lead magnet tool and a great resource for learning about content marketing
+- The Content Marketing Workbook by LinkedIn that guides new content marketers through various exercises, acting both as a lead magnet tool and a great resource for learning about content marketing

-The most interesting fact about quizzes and contests is that they can be easily formulated for any industry or niche.
-As a marketer, you can offer to test your audience’s knowledge of the industry (avoid being product-specific) or run a contest with a promising reward.
-Tease your prospects with a short and simple quiz or an interactive contest while prompting them to leave their email addresses to get the results.
+Quizzes and contests can be easily formulated for any industry or niche.
+As a marketer, you can test your audience’s knowledge about the industry (avoid being product-specific) or run a contest with a promising reward.
+In the process, prompt them to leave their email addresses to get the results.

 While quizzes are easy to create, they need to be audience-specific and highly creative to garner optimum results.
 They also need to be short and direct, unlike surveys that may or may not have specific responses.